 Don’t risk it.
-Get good international travel insurance so you can sleep easy and enjoy your trip to India!
-We use and recommend World Nomads.
+Get international travel insurance so you can sleep easy and enjoy your trip to India!

-And That’s Our List of Essential Places to Visit in Kochi, India!
+And That’s Our Guide to the Best Places to Visit in Kochi, India!

 Have you visited Kochi recently?
 What were some of your favorite things to do in Kochi?
 Tell us in the comments section below.